 Create beautifully unique pergola rafter tails.

-Copy this easy formula to draw your own hand crafted Pergola Rafter tails template.
+Copy this easy formula to draw your own hand crafted Pergola Rafter tails.
 Using just four simple stage diagrams.
 When complete copy it onto thin plywood, cut it out and trace it on the ends of all your rafters.

 Look at the following sequence thumb nail diagrams.
 And how the classical shape evolves.
 You will only need to draw the Stage1 diagram and make changes to it.
 Stages 2, 3, and 4 show the only changes you need to make.